peopleware/openapi/resource/relations.md

 Subsequently, the search handler must find all dependent relations.
 This can be done by searching the index with exact match on the `exact` field with the value of the `href` of the updated entity.
-For each record in the search results, a new search update event needs to be created with a reference to the search-document of that entity (or relation).
+For each record in the search results, a new search update event needs to be created with a reference to the `search-document` of that entity (or relation).

 (REMARK: It might be better to introduce a new exact match field in the search record structure.
 This field could be called `dependencies` and should be a list of the `href` of all entities that are needed for the data in the search record.
 This would make it very easy to find all search records that need to be updated.)

-This approach is preferable because it keeps the backend code simple for an update (only one search update event),
+This approach is preferable because it keeps the backend code simple for an update (only one search update event for the updated entity itself).

-(REMARK: The search record probably should contain the `href` to the search document that was used to generate the search record in the first place.)
+(REMARK: The search record probably should contain the `href` of the `search-document` that was used to generate the search record in the first place.
+This would avoid the need of calculating the `search-document` using the `href` of the entity.)

 #### Retrieving `content` in the context of relations